lastromanticx/nokogiri-pathfinder/README.md

 2. Move into the gem's directory: cd nokogiri-pathfinder

+3. (optional) Build and install: gem build nokogiri-pathfinder.gemspec gem install nokogiri-pathfinder-0.1.0.gem

-3. To run the cli from terminal, type: ruby bin/nokogiri-pathfinder
+4. To run the CLI from a terminal in the gem's directory, type: ruby bin/nokogiri-pathfinder